Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Job Search

-The April 2025 Canada job market report reveals job losses in sectors hard hit by tariffs.
-For those soon to arrive or recently arrived in Canada, knowing how the job market is performing will help you prepare to join the workforce.
+The May 2025 Canada job market report reveals a second consecutive month of modest employment growth alongside a rising unemployment rate.
+For people soon to arrive or recently arrived in Canada, knowing how the job market is performing will help you prepare to join the workforce.
 Discover growth sectors, unemployment rates, and job market performance.

 Changes in the Canadian Job Market by Sector